ameengee/Slow_ISP/README.md

 ### Requires an RGGB bayer domain image file

 - The file I use in this repository is called "color_checker.pgm".
 I took this image from Mr. Qui Juipin's repository, fast-OpenISP (https://github.com/QiuJueqin/fast-openISP).
 All of the code is my own.
-- The image can also be downloaded at this google drive public folder: https://drive.google.com/drive/folders/10v-zYS3jZPgDn0IxzZH8v7MW8SD_cREL?usp=sharing

 # Usage